tgm-team/tgm/docs/quickstart.md

 TGM includes pre-packaged example scripts to help you get started quickly.
 The examples require extra dependencies beyond the core library.

-To get started, [follow our installation from source instructions](#installation) and then install the additional dependencies:

 ```sh
 pip install -e .[examples]
 ```